-Talk to your doctor if you have signs and symptoms that may indicate scabies.
+Talk to your health care provider if you have any symptoms of scabies.

-Vigorous scratching can break your skin and allow a secondary bacterial infection, such as impetigo, to occur.
-Impetigo is a superficial infection of the skin that's caused most often by staph (staphylococci) bacteria or occasionally by strep (streptococci) bacteria.
+Scratching too much can break your skin and cause an infection, such as impetigo.
+Impetigo is an infection on the skin's surface that's caused most often by staph bacteria (staphylococci) or sometimes by strep bacteria (streptococci).

-A more severe form of scabies, called crusted scabies, may affect certain high-risk groups, including:
+A more severe type of scabies, called crusted scabies, may affect certain people, including:

-- People who are very ill, such as people in hospitals or nursing facilities
+- People who are very sick, such as people in hospitals or nursing facilities

 - Older people in nursing homes

-To prevent re-infestation and to prevent the mites from spreading to other people, take these steps:
+To prevent scabies from coming back and to keep the mites from spreading to other people, take these steps:

-- Clean all clothes and linen.
-Use hot, soapy water to wash all clothing, towels and bedding used within three days before beginning treatment.
+- Wash all clothes and linen.
+Heat kills the mites and their eggs.
+Use hot, soapy water to wash all clothing, towels and bedding used in the last three days before beginning treatment.
 Dry with high heat.
 Dry-clean items you can't wash at home.

 - Starve the mites.
-Consider placing items you can't wash in a sealed plastic bag and leaving it in an out-of-the-way place, such as in your garage, for a couple of weeks.
+Place items you can't wash in sealed plastic bags and leave them in an out-of-the-way place, such as your garage, for a week.
 Mites die after a few days without food.